Randy Arozarena Player Props: Rays vs. Orioles

-Randy Arozarena, with a slugging percentage of .406 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Kyle Bradish on the hill, June 20 at 6:40 PM ET.
+Randy Arozarena, with a slugging percentage of .371 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Tyler Wells on the hill, June 21 at 12:10 PM ET.

-In his most recent game, he racked up three hits (going 3-for-4) against the Padres.

 Randy Arozarena Game Info & Props vs. the Orioles